Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 }
 ```

-### Non-Compliance Messages in a policy definition assignment.
+### Non-Compliance Messages in a Policy Definition Assignment

 An example of a policy assignment for a single policy definition with a default non-compliance message.